Incendo/awesome-minecraft/README.md

 ## Other
 _Plugins that don't particularly fit in with any existing category._

+- [DataSync](https://github.com/AnvilPowered/DataSync) - A minecraft plugin to synchronize and backup player data to a database
 - [NuVotifier](https://github.com/nuvotifier/NuVotifier) - A fork of Votifier, with more robust code and vote forwarding.
+- [OnTime](https://github.com/AnvilPowered/OnTime) - A cross-platform player time management plugin.
 - [Plan](https://github.com/plan-player-analytics/Plan) - Player Analytics plugin for Minecraft Server platforms.
 - [spark](https://github.com/lucko/spark) - A performance profiling plugin based on sk89q's WarmRoast profiler.